AngievR05/mern_liquor/README.md

-# 🛡️ Creative Authentication System – The Drunken Giraffe
+# 🛡️ The Drunken Giraffe - Creative Authentication System

 A full-stack MERN web app featuring a playful, game-based authentication method called **Spirited Sign-In**, where users sort virtual bottles correctly to gain access.
 For accessibility, users can also log in through a traditional form-based fallback.